Best neckband headphones Buying Guide: Welcome to What Hi-Fi?'s round-up of the best wireless neckband headphones you

 On a tight budget?
-These are the best neckband headphones in terms of pound-for pound performers.
-While the brand is best known as a purveyor of bombastic bass, its Smokin’ Buds 2 offer surprisingly rich and accomplished playback.
+These are the best neckband headphones in terms of pound-for pound performance.
+While Skullcandy is best known as a purveyor of bombastic bass, its Smokin’ Buds 2 offer surprisingly rich and accomplished playback.

 The pared-back design features a simple three-button remote and looks more expensive than it feels.
 If you're into fitness and don't want the collar jangling around, you can remove the earphones from the flexible neckband.

 As you’d expect, advanced features such as aptX Bluetooth and fast charging are off the menu.
-But factor in the eye-catching price and it’s hard not to be won over but these solid, reliable performers.
+But factor in the eye-catching price and it’s hard not to be won over by these solid, reliable performers.

 Read the full Skullcandy Smokin' Buds 2 Wireless review

 Libratone’s splashproof TRACK+ earbuds are aimed at sporty types and remain securely locked into your ears during intensive workouts.
-They're light but powerful: with eight hours of playback you're sorted for a marathon (or two).
+They're light but powerful: with eight hours of playback you're sorted for a marathon (or two if you're quick).

 Libratone’s noise-cancelling technology – dubbed CityMix II – offers four levels of noise cancellation, letting you choose how much of the world to let in.
 It's pretty effective at blocking out everything from chugging lorries to office chatter, and can be tuned via the remote or Libratone’s app.

 While not as crisp or insightful as the Sennheisers, the TRACK+ offer a deft balance of dynamics and clarity – without breaking a sweat.
 If you love running, these are some of the best neckband headphones for going the distance.

 Read the full Libratone TRACK+ review

 If style and craftsmanship float your boat, you’ll be instantly drawn to these sleek neckband headphones made from “aircraft grade” aluminium.
 Their compact, minimal design is highly impressive – as is the clarity and upper-frequency refinement.

 Sound isolation is good and they come with a nice range of tips (plus ‘sport hooks’ to hold them securely in place).
 Fast charging means two hours playback from 15 minutes of charging.